andgordio/mockupless/docs/Courses/InteractionBasics/Events/click.md

 </video>

 1. Start with the prototype you created in [Complex conditions' self-practice](./../Conditionals/styles.html#self-practice-basic).
 If you don't have your prototype, download the [starting file](./../../../course-files/interaction-basics/events-click-task-events-start.html.zip).
-2. Add four event listener for buttons:
+2. Add 4 event listeners to buttons:
 - “Create” shows the event creation
 - “Save” and “Cancel” hide the event creation
 - “Continue” on Features page marks intro as seen, so Features page is shown only once